zizon/switchyd/README.md

 * alarms
 * webRequest
 * proxy
-* storage
 * http://*/*
 * https://*/*

 webRequest and http/https are required for extension to inspect both http and https request.
-proxy ,of course, allows the extension to access chrome the proxy functionality. storage use to sync proxy list to both local and cloud. the latter one required it.but former one is need not.
-alarms are recommended replacement of time schedule API in chrome. in this case,sync list & optimize list work
+proxy ,of course, allows the extension to access chrome the proxy functionality. alarms are recommended replacement of time schedule API in chrome. in this case,sync list & optimize list work
 are schedule using this API.